 3. Stress Alters the “Good Bug” Population in your Gut

-There are millions of the gut organisms that form a major support system for the overall health of a person.
+Millions of gut organisms form a major support system for the overall health of a person.
 They support digestion and help balance the immune function.
 They make nutrients like biotin and Vitamin K, protect the colon cells, and work as neurotransmitters sending signals to the brain.

 Helicobacter pylori (H. pylori) is a type of bacteria that causes infection in the stomach.
 It is found in about two-thirds of the world’s population.
-But sickness due to the presence of H.pylori is seen more among those who are stressed whereas a person with lower cortisol levels may not show may symptoms at all.
-It is evident that psychological stress enhances the colonization of the stomach by H. pylori.
+But sickness due to the presence of H.pylori is seen more among those who are stressed whereas a person with lower cortisol levels may not show any symptoms at all.
+It is evident that psychological stress enhances the colonization of the stomach by H. pylori (5).

 4. High Cortisol Leads to Insulin Resistance